-COSA, or Country and Operator Settings Asset, is the new format Mobile Operators (MOs) use in Windows 10, version 1703 and later to provision Windows devices for mobile broadband.
-The existing APN database (apndatabase.xml) from Windows 8, Windows 8.1, and versions of Windows 10 before Windows 10, version 1703 has been converted to COSA, which is ingestible by the new provisioning framework.
+COSA, or Country and Operator Settings Asset, is the new format that Mobile Operators (MOs) use in Windows 10, version 1703 and later to provision Windows devices for mobile broadband.
+The existing APN database (apndatabase.xml) from Windows 8, Windows 8.1, and versions of Windows 10 before 1703 has been converted to COSA, which is ingestible by the new provisioning framework.
 Note that these previous versions of Windows will continue to use the older APN database for provisioning desktop devices.

 For more information about the older APN database, see APN database overview.

 To see a list of available settings MOs can configure in desktop COSA, see Desktop COSA/APN database settings.

 - What are the settings that MOs can specify in COSA?

 - What events trigger the application of new MO settings?

 - What SIM information from modems does COSA use?

 - Is there an algorithm to make the best APN match?